 Pumpkin carving contests are a fun way to win money, fame, and prizes every time fall rolls around.
-Not only do many local communities hold them, and there are often online contests offered as well.
+Not only do many local communities hold these contests, but you can often find online contests as well.
 If you'd like to sharpen your pumpkin carving skills and get the winning edge this Halloween, here are nine steps to help you out.

-The very first step in winning pumpkin carving contests is to read the rules.
-Before you think about what kind of pumpkin carving you'd like to do, check the rules to find out whether there are any restrictions on the size of your pumpkin, the theme of your carving, or other factors to enter.
+The first step in winning pumpkin carving contests is to read the rules.
+Before you think about what kind of pumpkin you'd like to carve, check the rules to find out whether there are any restrictions on the size of your pumpkin, the theme of your carving, or other factors to enter.

 It's also a good idea to find out what the judges are looking for when they review the entries.
 Most contests will list their judging criteria so you know what you need to do to catch their attention.
 Tailoring your entry to fit these criteria can give you a big boost over the competition.

 - See Carving Contest Winners on Google Images